chocolatemilk01/Assetto-Corsa/extension-config/README.md

 POSITION=0,0,0
 ROTATION=0,0,0
 ```
-But if you want add more objects or models to it... make another and rename the number to a sequence
+If you want add more objects or models to it, make another and rename the number to a sequence
-(e.g. from 0 to 1, 1 to 2 and so on...

 You want add a moving object like birds?
 Still the same but with this line...

+And if you want to add more dynamic object to it, it's still the same as the previous one
 ```
 [DYNAMIC_OBJECT_0]
 PROBABILITY=100